 About Dr. Heather Zuerblis

-Heather earned her doctorate in Educational Policy & Leadership, with a concentration on Early Literacy Intervention, from American University.
-Her dissertation focused on centering the experiences of BIPOC school principals as they strategically implemented programing to align to Reading Science.
-She holds an M.Ed. from Boston University and a bachelor’s degree from James Madison University.
-Heather also serves on the board of The Reading League’s DC Chapter.
-She enjoys spending time with her husband, a career Special Educator, her son James, and their new puppy.
+Dr. Zuerblis earned her doctorate in Educational Policy and Leadership with a concentration in Early Literacy Intervention from American University.
+Her dissertation focused on the experiences of BIPOC school principals in Washington, D.C., as they strategically implemented programming aligned to the science of reading.
+She also holds a Master’s in Reading Education from Boston University and a Bachelor’s in Elementary Education from James Madison University.

-Heather earned her doctorate in Educational Policy & Leadership, with a concentration on Early Literacy Intervention, from American University.
-Her dissertation focused on centering the experiences of BIPOC school principals as they strategically implemented programing to align to Reading Science.
-She holds an M.Ed. from Boston University and a bachelor’s degree from James Madison University.
-Heather also serves on the board of The Reading League’s DC Chapter.
-She enjoys spending time with her husband, a career Special Educator, her son James, and their new puppy.
+Dr. Zuerblis earned her doctorate in Educational Policy and Leadership with a concentration in Early Literacy Intervention from American University.
+Her dissertation focused on the experiences of BIPOC school principals in Washington, D.C., as they strategically implemented programming aligned to the science of reading.
+She also holds a Master’s in Reading Education from Boston University and a Bachelor’s in Elementary Education from James Madison University.

 “Students deserve access to evidence-based literacy instruction, provided by a knowledgeable and effective teacher.
 For far too long, ineffective practices have been the norm.
 But now that we know better, we can do better."